My Expat Network is a well-established VPN that mainly caters to expats looking to stream media content from their home

-The My Expat Network custom app is available for Microsoft Windows, MacOS, iOS, Android and Linux devices.
-If you want to install the VPN at router level, you have two options – either buy a pre-configured device through My Expat Network’s partnership with Sabai Technology, or install it on your existing router (as long as it supports DD-WRT).
+If you want to install the VPN at router level, you have two options – either buy a pre-configured device through My Expat Network’s partnership with Sabai Technology, or install the VPN on your existing router (as long as it supports DD-WRT).

 There are comprehensive setup guides for all supported platforms on the My Expat Network website.

-There are no browser extensions available for My Expat Network users, but considering how unintrusive the desktop app is, this shouldn’t be too much of a problem.
+There are no browser extensions available for My Expat Network users, but considering how lightweight the desktop app is, this shouldn’t be too much of a problem.

 Games Consoles & Streaming Devices